tuura/graph-algorithms/README.md

 # Graph algorithms
 A collection of graph algorithms implemented in C++.
+What's included:
+* `graph.h` defines a simple data structure for graphs and several standard algorithms.
+* `parse.h` provides a naive line-by-line parser for `.graphml` files.
+Beware: it only works for a small subset of GraphML.
+* `analyse.cpp` is a graph analyser, computing several metrics of a `.graphml` graph given in the standard input.

 ## Build

-To build the network analyser run:
+To build the graph analyser run:
 ```
 g++ -std=c++11 -O2 analyse.cpp -o analyse
 ```

 ## Run

-Here is an example of running the network analyser:
+Here is an example of running the graph analyser:
 ```
-$ ./analyse < network.graphml
+$ ./analyse < graph.graphml
 Graph size: |V| = 1628, |E| = 53406.
 Total number of reachable pairs of vertices: 2648756
 Total distance between reachable pairs of vertices: 6759254